Why Email Debugging for WordPress Matters

 Send a Test Email

-To test “real” flows: place a WooCommerce test order, submit a Contact Form 7 form, or trigger a password reset.
+To test “real” flows, place a WooCommerce test order, submit a Contact Form 7 form, or trigger a password reset.
+All emails sent by your WordPress installation will always be delivered to your mockmail inbox, regardless of the original recipient address, and will never be sent to real customers.

 Inspect & Share